matusalasana/Random-Password-Generator/README.md

 ## 🔐 Random Password Generator – HTML, CSS, JavaScript

 This is a simple web-based application that generates secure, random passwords based on user preferences.
-The app was built using **HTML**, **CSS**, and **vanilla JavaScript**, with a clean and responsive user interface.
+The app was built using **HTML**, **CSS**, and **JavaScript**, with a clean and responsive user interface.

 ### ✨ Features: